 That goes to:

-The new LCA expands on previous research.
+The new report expands on previous research.
 All to better understand the impact of cotton cultivation.
 Therefore it also includes data from the world’s primary cotton producing countries.
 They are including:

 1. United States